SvenMichaelKlose/tunix/src/tunix/README.md

 ### "GM": Multi-task

-Enables task-switching via interrupt.
-The default.
-Task switches are scheduled after all system calls.
+Enables task-switching which is the default.
+Task switches are scheduled before system calls return.

 Processes that did not free the screen will have that switched in for the time